aza0092/Get-Bit-Card-Game/README.md

 ## Description

 The Get Bit! card game is a survival game.
 Players are placed on orders based on drawn cards, and the player who is in the last order get bitten by the shark and loses a limb and then is placed in front of the line.
 Players who eventually lose all their limbs die.
-The player who has the most limbs after there is only two players wins the game.
+The player who has the most limbs (highest health) after there is only two players is the winner of the game.

 Before the start of the game, the player can set the bot difficulty (easy - meduim - hard).
 The game also keeps track of each player's health, position, and card color (Blue - Yellow - Green - Gray).
+Also, players can check instructions from the help dropdown menu.

 ## Technical
 - `Card` stores the value (health) of the card which is linked to a player.